hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

     nature, but it's easier to spoof credentials that might have come from an EC2 instance.
 * Specific use cases
-  * If you have a long-lived EC2 instance which you are unable to relaunch into an IAM instance profile, then the ec2 auth method is probably the best solution for you.
-(While you could store long-lived AWS IAM user credentials on disk and use those to authenticate to Vault, that would not be recommended.)
   * If you have non-EC2 instance entities, such as IAM users, Lambdas in IAM roles, or developer laptops using [AdRoll's Hologram](https://github.com/AdRoll/hologram) then you would need to use the iam auth method.
-  * If you have EC2 instances which are already in an IAM instance profile, then you could use either auth method.
-If you need more granular filtering beyond just the instance profile of given EC2 instances (such as filtering based off the AMI the instance was launched from), then you would need to use the ec2 auth method, launch your EC2 instances into unique instance profiles for each different Vault role you would want them to authenticate to, or make use of inferencing.
+  * If you have EC2 instances, then you could use either auth method.
+If you need more granular filtering beyond just the instance profile of given EC2 instances (such as filtering based off the AMI the instance was launched from), then you would need to use the ec2 auth method, change the instance profile associated with your EC2 instances so they have unique IAM roles for each different Vault role you would want them to authenticate to, or make use of inferencing.

 ## Client Nonce